-RC As you said, both before and after independence, Adivasis have also been the object of a well meant affirmative action through a set of legislative acts aimed at protecting their cultural heritage and at promoting their inclusion in the social body (via for example the policy of special reservations for the Scheduled tribes in education and government jobs and through reservation of seats in legislatures).
-At the same time the general sensation is that the post-independence narration of universal citizenship finds in the condition of the Adivasis its most acute and sour disavowal.
-What's your opinion on the quota politics and its application?

-GD The affirmative action is a good idea, but its address has remained somewhat vague.
-For example, the successive governments have been trying to cut down positions (vacancies) in category III and category IV (services).
-Thus, 8 percent positions are reserved for Adivasis; but precisely those positions where they would typically join are curtailed.
+- RC: As you said, both before and after Independence, Adivasis have also been the object of a well-meant affirmative action through a set of legislative acts aimed at protecting their cultural heritage and at promoting their inclusion in the social body (via, for example, the policy of special reservations for the Scheduled Tribes in education and government jobs).
+At the same time the general sensation is that the post-Independence narration of universal citizenship finds in the condition of the Adivasis its most acute and sour disavowal.
+What's your opinion on the quota politics and its application? - GND: Affirmative action is a good idea, but its address has remained somewhat vague.
+For example, successive governments have been trying to cut down positions (vacancies) in category III and category IV services.
+Thus, 8 per cent positions are reserved for Adivasis; but precisely those positions where they would typically join are curtailed.
 It is the same with the field of education.

-In Gujarat, where I have spent time with Adivasis for the last twenty years, there are 7 million of them.
+In Gujarat, where I have spent time with Adivasis for the last 20 years, there are seven million of them.
 But, for these seven million, there is not a single dedicated university.
-There are a very few pre-college high-schools for science subjects.
-Obviously, Adivasis do not get into Engineering or Medical colleges (in larger cities).
-So, we have favorable laws for reservation of seats in education and employment.
+There are very few pre-college high schools for science subjects.
+Obviously, Adivasis do not get into engineering or medical colleges (in larger cities).
+So, we have favourable laws for reservation of seats in education and employment.
 But, the provisions remain inadequately used (or are used by the creamiest layers).
 But this 'quota' tends to become a volatile and emotional issue.
-The poorer sections among those that do not have the benefit of quota have legitimate grouse against the quota system.
-This gets translated into a blatant stereotyping of Tribals and contempt towards them.
+The poorer sections among those that do not have the benefit of quota have a legitimate grouse against the quota system.
+This gets translated into a blatant stereotyping of tribals and contempt towards them.
 It is the same with the Scheduled Castes.

-RC In A Nomad Called Thief, you state that the upward mobility registered in the last years in Hindu-caste society has left a social vacuum at the very base of the social pyramid and that the tribals are pushed, willingly or unwillingly, to fill up that gap.
+In A Nomad Called Thief4, you state that the upward RC: mobility registered in recent years in Hindu-caste society has left a vacuum at the very base of the social pyramid and that the tribals are pushed, willingly or unwillingly, to fill that gap.
 Do you confirm this is still going on?
-And anyway, what do you make of the increasing application of caste paradigms to the social fabric of tribal communities?
-In more than one occasion Adivasi people, like in the atrocities in Gujarat in 2002, were even involved in communal atrocities, fomented by caste or religious extremism, traditionally alien to tribal social culture.
+And what do you make of the increasing application of caste paradigms to the social fabric of tribal communities?
+On more than one occasion, like in [the riots] in Gujarat in 2002, Adivasi people were even involved in communal atrocities, fomented by caste or religious extremism, traditionally alien to tribal social culture.
 What do you make of these episodes?
+And, in relation to this, how do you consider the coming to power of the BJP?
+Has this effected a change of political climate towards the tribals?